 6. River Scene Trail

 The River Scene Trail hike is 30 minutes from St. Louis in Castlewood State Park.
-I would categorize the River Scene Trail as moderate because of the steep climb – 250 feet – right at the start of the hike going counterclockwise.
+I would categorize it as moderately difficult because of the steep climb – 250 feet – right at the start as you travel counterclockwise.

 Of course, you can go the opposite direction, but that requires climbing wooden stairs in the last half mile.
 Everyone has their personal preference and ours is usually to get the hard stuff out of the way first.

-Elevation gain usually means picturesque views, so you have a chance to catch a breather at the different scenic overlooks.
+Elevation gain usually means picturesque views, so you have a chance to catch a breather at the different scenic overlooks that look down onto the Meramec River.
 The River Scene trail can get busy, so if possible, visit during a weekday or in the morning on the weekend.

 7. Mina Sauk Falls Trail

-If you want to enjoy a waterfall hike near St. Louis, then check out the Mina Sauk Falls trail.
-Even though the Mina Sauk Falls is a wet weather waterfall – which means the falls only flow after a recent rainstorm – it is still worth the hike.
+If you are looking for waterfall hikes near St. Louis, then check out the Mina Sauk Falls trail.
+Even though the Mina Sauk Falls is a wet weather waterfall – which means the falls only flow after a recent rainstorm – it is still worth the effort!

-If you hike the trail counterclockwise, you’ll descend 400 feet through the trees and make your way to the falls about halfway.
+If you trek counterclockwise, you’ll descend 400 feet through the trees and make your way to the falls about halfway.
 To make a loop out of the trail, you can follow Taum Sauk Creek to ascend back to the trailhead.
 The first half of the hike is much rockier than the second half but worth the extra exertion.

 8. Whispering Pines Trail